nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user provided extra parameter(s) in command format.
+The user provides an invalid number of parameters.

     * 1a1.
 HireMe shows an error message.

       Use case ends.